mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 and cosmetic interventions.

 "After" transition
-which has no solid start or finish, we **are the same** person that we were before.
+(which has no real start or finish) we **are the same** person that we were before.
 With or without surgery,
 our genders are just as real.